kirankumargs18/spring-boot-3-latest-features-demo/README.md

 1. All javax package converted into jakarta eg. HttpServletRequest is now available in jakarta.servlet.http

+2. We can Observation to define custom metrics

-We can use spring native to optimize application startup time
+3. We can use spring native to optimize application startup time